- Oops!Something went wrong.Please try again later.

 ESSA PHARMA INC.

-CONSOLIDATED STATEMENTS OF OPERATIONS AND COMPREHENSIVE LOSS
+CONDENSED CONSOLIDATED INTERIM STATEMENTS OF OPERATIONS AND COMPREHENSIVE LOSS

 Amounts in thousands of United States dollars, except share and per share data